vert-x3/vertx-maven-service-factory/README.md

-vertx-maven-modules
+vertx-repo-modules
 ========

-Proof of concept of a verticle factory deploying Vert.x module from a Maven repository:
+Proof of concept of a verticle factory deploying Vert.x module from repositories:

 ~~~~
 Vertx vertx = Vertx.vertx();